apprentech/apprentech.io/index.md

 Interested in pivoting into High Tech?
 Fancy being a Full Stack Dev, DevOps Engineer, or Backend Engineer?
 Look no further!

-My partners and [I](https://www.linkedin.com/in/garronkramer) each have a minimum of 10 years of enterprise experience working with companies ranging in size from 2 employees up to and including Fortune 500 companies, and we guarantee we'll get you up to speed 'Quick Fast!'
+Our educators each have a minimum of 10 years of enterprise experience working with companies ranging in size from 2 employees up to and including Fortune 500 companies, and we guarantee we'll get you up to speed 'Quick Fast!'

 We will never charge you, either directly or indirectly, for the training we provide... but we will plug you into the matrix and harvest your grey matter :)